rohra-mehak/ScienceSync/README.md

 6. ### Running the main file
-  **After making sure all steps are successfully complete and all dependencies have been installed,
+  **After making sure all steps are successfully completed and all dependencies have been installed,
-    Make sure you are in the root Science sync directory. run the file `app.py` using the command on your terminal, to start the program.**
+    Make sure you are in the root Science sync directory.
+    To start the program, run the following command on your terminal**

 ```bash
    python app.py